-Before your appointment we will mail you a confirmation letter that tells you where your appointment will take place, and what you should wear and bring to your appointment.
+Before your appointment we will send you a confirmation letter that tells you where your appointment will take place, and what you should wear and bring to your appointment.

-- All of the medications you are currently taking
+- A list of all of the medications and supplements you are currently taking and their doses

 - Your eye glasses